EOS-Nation/auditor.bos/README.md

 ### claimpay

-This action is to claim pay as a custodian.
+This action is to claim pay as a auditor.

 ##### Assertions: